Artixcore/artixcore/README.md

 ---

-> “We don’t ship code.
+> â€œWe donâ€™t ship code.
-> We build systems that last.”
+> We build systems that last.â€